Who are Recovery Coaches?

 Training Details

 You must arrange and pay for your own lodging (if applicable).
-If you are currently employed as a Peer Recovery Coach, check with your employer about covering these expenses.
+If you are currently employed as a Recovery Coach, check with your employer about covering these expenses.

 This training is FREE, however, trainees must pay for their own lodging, food and travel costs.
-If you are currently employed as a Peer Recovery Coach, check with your employer about covering these expenses.
+If you are currently employed as a Recovery Coach, check with your employer about covering these expenses.

 You must make arrangements for your own food.
 There are many food options near the training sites.
 Most training locations do not allow outside food to be brought into the venue.

-Peer Recovery Coach FAQs
+Recovery Coach FAQs

 Frequently Asked Questions